The Under-Pup: Reception

-The film had its premiere in Scranton.
+The film had its premiere in Gloria Jean's hometown of Scranton, Pennsylvania on Thursday, August 24, 1939.
+As Gloria Jean's biographers recounted, "In a surprise move that amazed both the studio publicity men and the national press corps, the local coal miners declared a strike, and shut down the community's major industry for the day in Gloria's honor."

+Variety called the film "surefire entertainment" and singled out Gloria Jean: "Typical American girl of her age, youngster has warm poise, winsome personality, and a screen presence that is remarkable considering this is the first time she faced the cameras."

 The film was well received, and was followed by an unofficial sequel, A Little Bit of Heaven (1940).
 Many of the cast members from The Under-Pup appear in the second film, but with different character names.

+In 1946, Hollywood studios joined forces to create a special film library of feature films, intended specifically for children's matinées.
+All the studios contributed a few of their greatest hits with juvenile appeal; Universal supplied The Under-Pup.

 Radio adaptation

 The film script was adapted for radio and was presented on Lux Radio Theater on April 15, 1940, with Gloria Jean and Nan Grey reprising their film roles.